Mahfuz2411/DSA-with-different-Languages/README.md

 ## License

 Feel free to use the code, modify it, and learn from it.
-Remember to give credit where it's due!
+Remember to give a star in this repository and credit where it's due!

 Happy Coding! 🚀